-In response to the more frequent questions, female asking about permanent hair removal we are providing the following FAQ’s.
-You may have more questions so please contact us at City Laser Clinic on 02 9232 80 90 to arrange a FREE consultation to discuss a treatment plan that suits your needs with one of our trained, qualified and experienced laser hair removal staff.
+In response to the more frequent questions asking about permanent hair removal we are providing the following FAQ’s.
+You may have more questions so please contact us at City Laser Clinic on 02 9232 80 90 to arrange a FREE laser consultation to discuss laser a treatment plan that suits your needs with one of our trained, qualified and experienced laser hair removal staff.

 Laser Hair Removal is a safe, effective, and commonly used treatment, providing optimal results in the removal of unwanted hair.
 Lasers work by delivering an intense beam of light that is absorbed by the skin.
 This light is converted to heat and is absorbed by the cells being targeted, while leaving the surrounding tissue unaffected.
 Our lasers feature a patented skin-cooling device for even greater clients comfort and safety and better results.